 Horribly averted with Sagitta Ptolemy from Saint Seiya.
 He shoots many plasma arrows at the heroes, they shrug them off easily and Seiya takes him out with one punch... but it was his plan all along, since he shot one single not-trick arrow.
 That one hit Seiya's "goddess" Saori in the chest and gravely wounded her.

 Averted and subverted in InuYasha by Kohaku and Sango, respectively, after being hit by several arrows.
-The former died right in the spot, then is revived by Naraku.
-The latter is barely alive after they’ve been removed, but is able to fight thanks to a Shikon shard on her back that serves as a powerful painkiller (also given to her by Naraku); once the shard is removed as well, the poor girl collapses and spends three days in a coma.
+The former died right in the spot (then is revived by Naraku).
+The latter is barely alive after they've been removed, but is able to fight thanks to a Shikon shard on her back that serves as a powerful painkiller (also given to her by Naraku); once the shard is removed, the poor girl collapses and spends ten days in a coma.

 Averted in Ikki Tousen, when Archer Archetype Ten'i fights the grappler Ryoumou and almost kills her solely with arrows.
 Cho'un has to step in to rescue the seriously wounded Ryoumou.